Hussein-Mahfouz/matsim-drt/README.md

 See the [Wiki](https://github.com/Hussein-Mahfouz/matsim-drt/wiki) for detailed installation instructions, setup steps, and script run order.

 > **Warning:** The instructions and notes in the [Wiki](https://github.com/Hussein-Mahfouz/matsim-drt/wiki) were compiled by me as I was learning to use MATSim and its relevant extensions.
 They contain observations / options for how to do things.
 I think it is useful as not everything is documented well when it comes to data preperation, but it is not a fully fledged instruction manual :)

+## Using the model

+I plan to develop the documentation in the wiki so that anyone can run this model on their own.
+In the meantime, if you are interested in using it, reach out and I can help you get started